deepgram/web-next/content/blog/posts/pycon-python-speech-to-text/index.md

 ---
-title: Using Python With Speech-to-Text (Special PyCon Edition)
+title: "Using Python With Speech-to-Text (Special PyCon Edition)"
-description: Let's look at how we can use Python and Deepgram's speech recognition technology together in preparation for PyCon US 2022.
+description: "Let's look at how we can use Python and Deepgram's speech recognition technology together in preparation for PyCon US 2022."
 date: 2022-04-21
 cover: https://res.cloudinary.com/deepgram/image/upload/v1650386018/blog/2022/04/pycon-python-speech-to-text/pycon-posts%402x.jpg
 authors: